SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/modules/text-shortcut-script-generation/running-output-scripts.md

 	This method is somewhat unreliable.

-	It is also tedious and awkward to set up.
+	It is also tedious and awkward to set up, and easy to break.

 The Windows Startup method is easier and more reliable.